NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 ```ps1
 dotnet add package NuGet.Protocol
 ```

+You can find the source code for these examples on the [NuGet.Protocol.Samples](https://github.com/NuGet/Samples/tree/main/NuGetProtocolSamples) project on GitHub.

 > [!Tip]
 > `Repository.Factory` is defined in the `NuGet.Protocol.Core.Types` namespace, and the `GetCoreV3` method is an extension method defined in the `NuGet.Protocol` namespace.
 Therefore, you will need to add `using` statements for both namespaces.